-Well, there are some Empaths who act like a boggart but, rather than shifting their shape, they shift their behavior to fit in with the onlooker’s assumptions, or unconsciously morph their personality traits to fit the profile of another person’s beliefs.
+Well, there are some Empaths who act like a boggart, but rather than shifting their shape, they shift their behaviour to fit in with the onlooker’s assumptions.
+They unconsciously morph their personality traits to fit the profile of another person’s beliefs.

-When someone has a strong opinion of who they ‘believe’ you are, they will mold it into a vibrant mental picture.
-Because the Empath picks up on other people’s strong beliefs, and opinions, they can inadvertently morph their personality to fit the shape of these visions.
+When someone has a strong opinion of who they ‘believe’ you are, they mould it into a vibrant mental picture.
+Because many Empaths inadvertently pick up other people’s beliefs and take them on, they may unintentionally morph their personality to fit the mental impressions coming from another.

 How does it work and what does it feel like?

-When an Empath starts morphing, their behavior changes: They talk in ways not typical of their usual dialogue, they feel different and sense they are acting out-of-character but cannot shake off this assumed personality.
-Even when aware they are portraying a manifestation of another’s beliefs, they feel unable to step away from the foreign traits they are exposing.
+When an Empath starts morphing, their behaviour changes: They talk in ways not typical of them, they feel different and sense they are acting out of character but cannot shake it off.

-Most Empaths are familiar with picking up, and acting out, other people’s personality traits.
-They can easily rub off and they may find themselves mimicking the ways of others.
-But during a personality-shifting episode the Empath parades the behaviors of what the other ‘believes’ they own.
-Time spent in the presence of those who see them in a less-than-cheery way, creates a short transitional period for the Empath, as they act out the attributes befitted to them.
-These traits are a far cry from their true personality, but for a time, whilst in the other’s company, they become imparted.
+Time spent in the presence of those who see them in a less-than-cheery way, creates a short transitional period, as they act out the characteristics befitted to them by another.
+These traits may be a far cry from their true personality, but for a time, whilst in the other’s company, they remain dominant.

 The positive side